 (e) Part 4(e) of the Schedule is hereby deleted in its entirety and the following substituted in lieu thereof:

-“(e) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, Enron Corp., and (ii) Credit Support Provider means in relation to Party B, UtiliCorp United Inc.; provided, however, Party B may, at any time, elect to designate a substitute Credit Support Provider provided that the Credit Rating of such substitute Credit Support Provider is at least “Investment Grade” (“Investment Grade” being defined as having a Credit Rating of a least BBB- or better by Standard & Poor’s Rating Group or Baa3 or better by Moody’s Investor Services, Inc).
+“(e) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, Enron Corp., and (ii) Credit Support Provider means in relation to Party B, UtiliCorp United Inc.; provided, however, (subject to Party A’s prior written consent (which shall not be unreasonably withheld), Party B may, at any time, elect to designate a substitute Credit Support Provider provided that the Credit Rating of such substitute Credit Support Provider is at least “Investment Grade” (“Investment Grade” being defined as having a Credit Rating of a least BBB- or better by Standard & Poor’s Rating Group or Baa3 or better by Moody’s Investor Services, Inc).
 As used herein, “Credit Rating” shall mean, with respect to a party or entity on any date of determination, the respective rating then assigned to its unsecured and senior, long-term debt or deposit obligations (not supported by third party credit enhancement) by Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor or Moody’s Investor Services, Inc., or its successor.”

 (f) The Line of Business representation as set forth in Part 5(b) of the Schedule shall be deleted in its entirety and the following substituted in lieu thereof: